Doctoral (PhD)

 Dates and Deadlines

-Applications for the September 2024 intake are now closed.
-Applicants who submitted an application by January 29th will be able to continue to submit references, other application documents, and test scores until February 14th, 2024.
+Applicants who submit an application by the January 15th deadline will be able to continue to submit references, test scores and other application documents until January 31st, 2025.

 Students applying for September admission will be notified of a decision in the Spring.
 Students applying for January admission will be notified of a decision in late Summer.
 These rough timelines of results depend on the number and competitiveness of applications being reviewed.